 Hepagen also provides powerful botanical support by combining Milk Thistle, Curcumin (as CurcuVET®), and Dandelion Root Extract to reinforce the actions of the other synergistic nutrients in the formula.
 Milk Thistle works through its antioxidant activity to stabilize hepatocellular membranes and neutralize free radicals, but again, it also helps support the production of Glutathione.
 CurcuVET is a potent hepato-protectant because it neutralizes free radicals, inhibits harmful inflammatory activity, and provides an essential nutrient that supports healthy liver cells.
 Dandelion Root Extract, 40 milligrams (mg) of it, a new addition to the Hepagen formula, aids in liver detoxification and improves bile flow, subsequently aiding in digestion.

-Dr. Keith Weingardt owned and operated a holistic veterinary practice in San Diego, California, and currently owns and sees patients at Animal Healing Arts in Portland, Oregon.
+Dr. Keith Weingardt owned and operated holistic veterinary practices in San Diego, California and Portland, Oregon.
+He currently practices in Portland, Oregon.
 Dr. Weingardt has spent almost two decades studying a wide array of modalities to support his patients.
 He is a Certified Veterinary Acupuncturist and has received extensive training and certification in Chinese Medicine – Herbology.
 Dr. Weingardt blends a foundation of nutrition with both Chinese and Western herbal medicine and appropriate nutritional supplement support to achieve optimal health for his veterinary patients.

 Dr. Weingardt has a consulting relationship with ThorneVet.